koding/kdlearn/faq/vm-ip-vs-address.md

 Address][vm address], which will *always* point to your VM, regardless of IP changes, so this is what you usually want to use.

+> type:warning
-Note: IP addresses of "Always On" VMs don't change until they are rebooted.
+> IP addresses of "Always On" VMs don't change even after the VM reboots.

 If you have trouble finding your VM Address, [click here][vm address].